amry666/saba-framework/README.md

 ============ Recent Changes =============

+- 2024-09-11 23:57:51 | add lazy load on table_tree, syncronize data fetch to orgchart in treeview & table_tree
 - 2024-09-11 19:44:23 | add attribute to hide googleStreetViewLink
 - 2024-09-11 18:39:26 | trim() error on input if value is not str
 - 2024-09-11 10:40:25 | fixed map fullscreen side-table, background color map on dark